iamwilhelm/use.gpu/packages/shader/README.md

 ## Q&A

+**Which 'version' of WGSL is supported?**

+Best-effort compatibility with the current dialect of WGSL supported in the wild.
+If there are gaps in the grammar, let me know.

-**Does this interpret pre-processor directives?
+**Does this interpret GLSL pre-processor directives?
 (GLSL)**

 No. It ignores and passes through all other `#directives`.
 This is done to avoid having to re-parse when definitions change.

 This means the linker sees all top-level declarations regardless of `#if`s, and resolves all imports.

 Mark prototypes as `#pragma optional` if it is ok to leave them unlinked.

-**Which 'version' of WGSL is supported?**

-Best-effort compatibility with the current dialect of WGSL supported in the wild.
-If there are gaps in the grammar, let me know.

 **Isn't it silly to ship and work with strings instead of byte code?**